rohieb/bottle-clip-name-tag/README.md

 The clip is customizable and you can tweak the following parameters:

+ * name on the clip, font, and optional, logo.
- * radius on the upper and lower side, for easy adaptation to other bottle types.
-The script includes examples for standard 0.5l Club Mate bottles as well as german 0.33l bottles.
+ * height and radius on the upper and lower side, for easy adaptation to other bottle types.
+The script includes examples for standard 0.5l Club Mate (and similar) bottles as well as 0.33l longneck bottles and German 0.33l DIN 6199 (“Steinie”) beer bottles.
  * wall thickness (though the default should be okay for easy clipping)